Margaret E. C. Stewart: Early life and education

 Margaret Mitchell was born on 28 February 1907 in Trivandrum, Travancore in southern India.
 She was daughter of Professor Alexander Crichton Mitchell, a Scottish meteorologist, and Agnes Robertson.
 Shortly after her birth, the family returned to Edinburgh.

 Stewart went to school in Edinburgh before studying at the University of Edinburgh, where she graduated with an undergraduate Master of Arts (MA Hons) degree in 1930.
 She was the first recipient of the Class Medal in Archaeology in 1928–1929.
 She went on to undertake a Doctor of Philosophy (PhD) degree under the supervision of Professor V. Gordon Childe in 1934; she was the only student to complete a doctorate with Childe.
 Her research focused on the Scottish Beaker pottery and her thesis was titled "The Distribution of Early Bronze Age types in Scotland", submitted on 11 April 1933.
 It was later published in volume 85 of the Proceedings of the Society of Antiquaries of Scotland.

-During the Second World War Stewart served in Admiralty Intelligence, decrypting German Ultra codes in the North African campaign.
+During the Second World War Stewart played a key role in Naval Intelligence.
+She was the most senior female officer in NID, leading Section 8K, in charge of all naval intelligence from the Elbe to the Spanish border.
+She left an account of her experience, in particular about the misogynistic undervaluing of women's contributions to the work, in a report now in the National Archives, Kew.
+Her career has been described in a number of accounts of naval intelligence.